Cleaning Stains From Carpet Without Marking

 I can’t help it and it hasn’t changed with age either, I reckon when she’s 90 and I’m 70 there will still be a walking stick powered cleaning frenzy if mom’s calling by – not that I always get any notice!

-It may have been the way the sun is so sharp in this bitterly cold air, or maybe I just saw them today when she rang to say she was popping over, but brother have we got some ugly rug marks!
+It may have been the way the sun is so sharp in this bitterly cold air, or maybe I just saw them today when she rang to say she was popping over, but the brother has we got some ugly rug marks!

 Most Carpet Stains Are Built Up Sticky Grime

-The muck and dust build up and begins to darken – suddenly you’ve got what you think is a bad stain and you have no idea where it came from or what it might be, both of which are helpful to know when contemplating cleaning it.
-These stains are perfect for my handheld steam cleaner (read more…) and are lifted and shifted in minutes.
+The muck and dust build-up and begins to darken – suddenly you’ve got what you think is a bad stain and you have no idea where it came from or what it might be, both of which are helpful to know when contemplating cleaning it.
+These stains are perfect for my handheld steam cleaner and are lifted and shifted in minutes.

 With carpet stains ideally you should know what the carpet is made of as well, is it acrylic, a wool mix or mainly wool, they need to be treated differently if you are using a stain remover, but not so much an issue if you use a steam cleaner.